Wine Club Selections

 FORLORN HOPE 'Queen of the Sierra' Co-Ferment 2023 * Calaveras County, Sierra Foothills, California

-Matthew Rorick founded Forlorn Hope in 2005 after an unconventional route into wine that included repairing submarine telescopes for the United States Navy, riding skateboards professionally, and beginning graduate studies in anthropology at the University of Chicago.
-His grandfather introduced him to wine properly after his Navy service, maintaining a well-stocked European cellar and insisting on multiple bottles at dinner to debate which paired best with the meal.
-That education stuck.
-In 2013, Rorick purchased the Rorick Heritage Vineyard in Calaveras County near Murphys, an 80-acre estate at 2,000 feet elevation first ranched by the Shaw family in 1844.
-The site had been planted by Barden Stevenot in the 1960s and 1970s, including own-rooted Wente Chardonnay from 1974 that still remains today, making Stevenot the godfather of modern Calaveras County winegrowing.
-Rorick converted the property to organic farming immediately upon purchase and tends the vineyard with manager Demetrio Nava, who has worked the site for over 15 years.
-The winery name comes from the Dutch verloren hoop, meaning lost troop, given to soldiers who volunteered to lead charges directly into enemy defenses.
-Their chances were slim but the glory ensured no shortage of volunteers.
-As Rorick puts it: at Matthew Rorick Wines, we love the longshots, we love the outsiders, the lost causes, the people and projects and ideas abandoned as not having a chance in the world.
+Matthew Rorick founded Forlorn Hope in 2005 after repairing submarine telescopes for the US Navy, riding skateboards professionally, and beginning anthropology graduate studies at University of Chicago.
+His grandfather taught him wine over multiple-bottle dinners debating which paired best with each dish.
+In 2013, Rorick purchased the Rorick Heritage Vineyard in Calaveras County, an 80-acre estate at 2,000 feet first ranched by the Shaw family in 1844.
+Barden Stevenot planted the site in the 1960s and 1970s, including own-rooted Wente Chardonnay from 1974 that remains today.
+Rorick converted to organic immediately and works with manager Demetrio Nava, who has tended the site for over 15 years.
+The winery name comes from the Dutch verloren hoop, meaning lost troop, given to soldiers who volunteered to lead charges into enemy defenses.
+Their chances were slim but the glory ensured volunteers.
+As Rorick puts it: we love the longshots, the outsiders, the lost causes, the people and projects abandoned as not having a chance in the world.

-Queen of the Sierra represents Rorick's most playful expression of the estate, where serious winemaking meets joyful experimentation.
-The 2023 Co-Ferment takes red and white grapes picked at the same time and ferments them together in open top vessels, creating what dealers describe as adult kool-aid because it refuses categorization as red, white, rosé, or orange.
-The varieties paired themselves by historical region of origin: Albariño fermented with Tempranillo, Barbera with Vermentino, Chenin Blanc with Pineau d'Aunis, Trousseau with Chardonnay, and in homage to 1880s California viticulture, Zinfandel with Verdelho.
-Rorick pressed the ferments at varying stages from halfway dry to fully dry depending on taste and tannin grip, then transferred them to neutral 227-liter barrels or stainless steel for aging.
-The vineyard sits on soils comprised of schist layered over dolomite-rich limestone, which imparts the electric mineral tension that defines all Forlorn Hope wines.
-Alpine growing season combined with limestone creates the house style: beautiful aromatics, textural presence, and crackling natural acidity.
-The wine was bottled unfined and unfiltered at the end of May 2024 with nothing added to the must or wine except minimal sulfur.
-No new oak touches anything at Forlorn Hope, no cultured yeast or malolactic bacteria, no water or tartaric acid or enzymes or nutrients.
+Queen of the Sierra represents Rorick's most playful expression, where serious winemaking meets joyful experimentation.
+The 2023 Co-Ferment takes red and white grapes picked simultaneously and ferments them together in open top vessels, creating what dealers call adult kool-aid because it refuses categorization.
+The varieties paired by historical region: Albariño with Tempranillo, Barbera with Vermentino, Chenin Blanc with Pineau d'Aunis, Trousseau with Chardonnay, and in homage to 1880s California, Zinfandel with Verdelho.
+Rorick pressed the ferments from halfway to fully dry depending on taste and tannin, then transferred to neutral 227-liter barrels or stainless.
+The vineyard sits on schist over dolomite-rich limestone, imparting electric mineral tension.
+Alpine growing season plus limestone creates the house style: beautiful aromatics, texture, and crackling acidity.
+Bottled unfined and unfiltered in May 2024 with nothing added except minimal sulfur.
+No new oak, no cultured yeast or malolactic bacteria, no water or tartaric acid or enzymes.
 If the site is right and the picking is right, nothing needs adjustment.

 NERD ALERT!! - Co-fermentation represents one of winemaking's oldest techniques, predating the practice of separating varieties entirely.
-Before modern viticulture established monoculture vineyards, field blends were standard practice across Europe, with different varieties ripening at slightly different times and getting picked and fermented together based on harvest logistics rather than varietal purity.
-Rorick's approach here channels that historical pragmatism while adding intentionality about which varieties share fermentation vessels.
-The geographic pairing logic creates fascinating flavor synergies: Iberian varieties Albariño and Tempranillo share similar tannin and acid structures despite different colors, while Italian Barbera and Vermentino both express bright acidity and herbal notes.
-The Zinfandel and Verdelho pairing pays homage to California's earliest wine history, when both varieties were among the most widely planted in the state during the Gold Rush era.
-Verdelho in particular has documented presence in California since the late 1800s, though many assumed it was a relative newcomer.
-Rorick's dedication to rare varieties extends across the property: the vineyard now contains over 20 different grape types with another 10 to 15 waiting at nurseries.
-This encyclopedic approach to viticulture makes Rorick Heritage Vineyard a living laboratory for California's viticultural potential beyond the narrow mainstream.
+Before modern viticulture established monoculture vineyards, field blends were standard across Europe, with different varieties getting picked and fermented together based on harvest logistics rather than varietal purity.
+Rorick's approach channels that historical pragmatism while adding intentionality about which varieties share vessels.
+The geographic pairing creates fascinating synergies: Iberian Albariño and Tempranillo share similar tannin and acid structures despite different colors, while Italian Barbera and Vermentino both express bright acidity and herbal notes.
+The Zinfandel and Verdelho pairing pays homage to California's Gold Rush era, when both ranked among the state's most widely planted varieties.
+Verdelho has documented presence since the late 1800s, though many assumed it was a newcomer.
+Rorick's dedication to rare varieties extends across the property: the vineyard now contains over 20 grape types with another 10 to 15 waiting at nurseries.

 Grape(s) - Totally crazy field blend - Albariño, Tempranillo, Barbera, Vermentino, Chenin Blanc, Pineau d'Aunis, Trousseau, Chardonnay, Zinfandel, Verdelho